gavieeen/precision-time-server/README.md

 ## 9. Reflections
 ### 9.1.
 Aryan Sapre - Project Lead

-1. What did you specifically do individually for this project?
+1. *What did you specifically do individually for this project?*

 - Set up GPSD with a u-blox GNSS receiver, enabled PPS via GPIO18, and configured Chrony to use both GPS and PPS sources
 - Implemented CPU isolation and IRQ steering to dedicate cores for time-sensitive interrupts and services, including assigning chronyd to its own core
 - Contributed to the Ansible playbook to automate the system setup, ensuring reproducibility and idempotence
 - Tested PPS signals and time synchronization accuracy using tools like ppstest, chronyc, and gpsmon, and collaborated closely with my team and professor to debug and improve the system

-2. What did you learn as a result of doing your project?
+2. *What did you learn as a result of doing your project?*

--I learned the importance of timing accuracy especially in HFT -I learned how to interact with embedded systems
+- I learned the importance of timing accuracy especially in HFT
+- I learned how to interact with embedded systems
--I learned how to use and configure peripherals connected to a Raspberry Pi
+- I learned how to use and configure peripherals connected to a Raspberry Pi

-3. If you had a time machine and could go back to the beginning, what would you have done differently?
+3. *If you had a time machine and could go back to the beginning, what would you have done differently?*

- -I would definitely reach out to the professor more often, he's very knowledgable and he is always looking to help.
+- I would definitely reach out to the professor more often, he's very knowledgable and he is always looking to help.
 Another thing that I would do would be to deeply understand my project and have a clear goal in mind.
 Doing this would've prevented me from going on unrelated tangents during the project.
 I also would have read through the other student's previous projects earlier.

-4. If you were to continue working on this project, what would you continue to do to improve it, how, and why?
+4. *If you were to continue working on this project, what would you continue to do to improve it, how, and why?*

-  -I would like to set up another Raspberry Pi as a client to actively test the real time accuracy of our PTP server.
+- I would like to set up another Raspberry Pi as a client to actively test the real time accuracy of our PTP server.
-  -I would also like to play with the Rubidium ocilator to see how accurate our timing servers could get.
+- I would also like to play with the Rubidium ocilator to see how accurate our timing servers could get.
-  -Adding MAC timestamping would also be a cool aspect to add.
+- Adding MAC timestamping would also be a cool aspect to add.

-5. What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”… everyone ALWAYS says that).
-Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses.
+5. *What advice do you offer to future students taking this course and working on their semester-long project (besides “start earlier”… everyone ALWAYS says that).
+Providing detailed thoughtful advice to future students will be weighed heavily in evaluating your responses. *

-  -Do not be afraid to learn new technologies, we were all unfamiliar with embedded systems and timing servers before this.
+- Do not be afraid to learn new technologies, we were all unfamiliar with embedded systems and timing servers before this.
 Also read the student's previous projects if they are similar to yours, that can give you a good roadmap into how to set up your project and what technologies to use.
 Finally, make sure to commit often and update your team members on your work, this prevents your teammates from getting confused.

 ### 9.2.
 Chetan Boddeti

-1. What did you specifically do individually for this project?
+1. *What did you specifically do individually for this project?*

 - Configured a Precision Time Server on Raspberry Pi (CM4) → Set up GPS module and PPS (Pulse Per Second) input via /dev/ttyACM0 and /dev/pps0.
 Installed and configured gpsd, verified PPS via ppstest, synchronized system time using chrony, and confirmed high-precision GNSS lock.
 Also routed PPS interrupts to CPU0 and optimized kernel IRQ behavior for timing stability.